 I came across a magazine recently that ticked so many boxes.
-The content was genuinely interesting – well written articles on useful topics that were in depth but not too long, it was intuitively laid out, beautifully designed, it included engaging imagery and was printed on interesting, textured stock.
+The content was genuinely interesting – well written articles on useful topics that were in depth but not too long, visit it was intuitively laid out, beautifully designed, it included engaging imagery and was printed on interesting, textured stock.
 Every aspect of it had been considered with the end-user in mind.

 As a result, I found myself spending much longer than I normally would reading it – no page flicking.
 In fact, I was genuinely looking forward to what appeared around the next corner.

 However, this is not an article about what makes a great magazine.
 It’s much bigger than that.
 What I was reminded of as I was as I read it was that so much marketing I see small business owners create seems to just be going through the motions, in a way that shows little or no regard for what the end user really wants:

 • Websites that only have the obligatory five navigation buttons – home, about us, services, testimonials as well as contact us.

 • Press advertisements with poorly considered headlines, stock photos, a weak (sometimes non-existent) call-to-action and a big logo.